-The SARB has provided some clarity on the loss absorbency requirements contemplated in the Regulations Relating to Banks in, among others, Guidance Note 6 of 2017 (Loss absorbency requirements for Additional Tier 1 and Tier 2 capital) ("Guidance Note 6"), paragraph 1.3 of which provides that the SARB will continue to monitor international developments around loss absorbency requirements, and if necessary, will issue further guidance.
+The SARB has provided some clarity on the loss absorbency requirements contemplated in the Regulations Relating to Banks in, among others, Directive 5, paragraph 1.3 of which provides that the SARB will continue to monitor international developments around loss absorbency requirements of instruments qualifying as capital for banks, and if necessary, will issue further guidance and directives to banks.
+This Directive 5 replaces the previously issued Guidance Note 6 of 2017.